brandon-barker/angular-floatThead/README.md

 ## Usage

-1. Load the jquery.floatThead library as per instructed in that repo in your app.
-This angularized version is just a wrapper around the actual library which you still need.
+1. This is just a wrapper over the original jQuery floatThead library, so first make sure you have the main library installed as per https://github.com/mkoryak/floatThead

-2. Include angular-float-thead as a dependency for your app
+2. Include angular-float-thead as a dependency for your app after running `bower install`

   ```js
   angular.module('myApp', ['floatThead'])